b3rendsh/bbx80/README.md

-# BBX80
+﻿# BBX80
 BBC BASIC for a Z80 home computer.

 ## General Information

-In this repository you find BBC BASIC (Z80) implementation source code for a Z80 home computer that doesn’t have a Disk OS like CP/M.
+In this repository you find BBC BASIC (Z80) implementation source code for a Z80 home computer that may not have a Disk OS like CP/M.

 #### The system setup consists of three main blocks:
 1. BBC BASIC (Z80) implementation from R.T.
 Russell
 2. BBX80: general host and console functions
 3. Host computer specific functions

+## BIT90 / Coleco

 #### Host computer minimum requirements:
 * Z80 processor
-* TMS9929A / 16K VRAM or compatible video out
+* TMS9929A / 16KB VRAM or compatible video out
 * 16KB ROM or RAM for the bbx80 software
 * 2K RAM
 * Keyboard input function

-## BIT90

 #### ROM and Cartridge version of bbx80
 The implemention is done for the bit90 computer, meaning you could replace the bit90 16K BASIC ROM (2x 8K) with the ROM version of bbx80 or you can load the cartridge version from tape or make a Coleco game cartridge with the cartridge ROM image.